 This may be an indication that SE accretion is too efficient in their simple model compared to the more sophisticated treatment provided by our hydrodynamical simulations.

-In addition, it is important to stress that we consider an isotropic model for feedback, with important consequences for the outflows.
+Finally, it is important to stress that we consider an isotropic model for feedback, with important consequences for the outflows.
 In Fig.~\ref{fig:snap1e3} (panel D), we note that the size of the outflows is relatively broad, and not as narrow as in \citet[][]{jiang2014global}, who found collimated funnel regions, which help to evacuate the radiation along the polar directions, not obstructing the mass infall along the disc plane.
 For this reason, we underline that, since we do not have a refined prescription for the radiative transport able to take into account the presence of collimated jets which could reduce the size of the outflows, we are still underestimating the SE mass accretion phase and then the BH mass.